Want to start your New Year with a splash – literally?

 Thailand does exactly that with its Songkran festival, held annually from 10 April.
 Depending on where you’re at, the festivities can continue for between six to ten days.
 Falling during the hottest time of the year at the end of the dry season (temperatures can rise to over 100F or 40C on some days), it’s no wonder that the country ushers in the New Year armed with water guns.

-The main celebrations, in the capital, focus on bathing rites of replicas of revered Buddha images originating from various provinces in the North, South, East and central regions, interspersed with traditional food and dessert-making demonstrations and cultural performances.
-The opening ceremony will take place on the 10th April, at Phra Chetupon Wimol Manklaram or the Temple of the Reclining Buddha.
+The main celebrations, in the capital, focus on bathing rites of replicas of revered Buddha images originating from various provinces in the north, south, east, and central regions, interspersed with traditional food and dessert-making demonstrations and cultural performances.
+The opening ceremony will take place on the 10th of April, at Phra Chetupon Wimol Manklaram or the Temple of the Reclining Buddha.

 A key part of Songkran is held in a wat (Buddhist monastery), where statues of Buddha are cleansed with water and fragrances.
 It is believed that doing this will bring good luck and prosperity for the New Year.
 In many cities, the Buddha images from all of the city’s important monasteries are paraded through the streets so that people can toss water at them, ritually ‘bathing’ the images, as they pass by on ornately decorated floats.